experiments can often involve dangers and hazards. The author

 of the Graneau experiments with electrodynamic water arcs and anomalous

-cold fog explosions capable of launching objects into the
+cold fog explosions capable of launching objects

 2) Magnetic Levitation Videos.
 (2008)